merenlab/merenlab.org/software/anvio/help/programs/anvi-get-sequences-for-hmm-hits/index.md

   display: true
 ---

-Get sequences for HMM hits from many inputs..
+Get sequences for HMM hits from many inputs.

 See **[program help menu](../../../vignette#anvi-get-sequences-for-hmm-hits)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.